-The extreme robustness of the \essnusb{} experiment to the systematic error is demonstrated by the fact that the CPV discovery potential is competitive even with a very pessimistic assumption on the normalization error of \SI{25}{\%}.
-Unless otherwise noted, throughout the remainder of the text a smaller -- but still conservative -- normalization error of \SI{5}{\%} will be used.
-The coverage of the $\deltacp$ range for which the discovery potential is more than 5~$\sigma$ as a function of run-time is shown in \figref{fig:CP-Exposure2}.
+The extreme robustness of the \essnusb{} experiment to the systematic error is demonstrated by the fact that the CPV discovery potential is competitive even with a very pessimistic assumption on the normalization error of 25\%.
+Unless otherwise noted, throughout the remainder of the text a smaller---but still conservative---normalization error of 5\% will be used.
+The coverage of the $\deltacp$ range for which the discovery potential is more than 5~$\sigma$ as a function of run-time is shown in Figure \ref{fig:CP-Exposure2}.

 The strength of the \essnusb{} experiment will come from the unprecedented precision of the $\deltacp$ measurement.
-The bin-to-bin correlated systematic error has the largest effect on the $\deltacp$ precision.
-The 1~$\sigma$ precision as a function of true value of $\deltacp$ is shown in \figref{fig:CP_precision_shape}.
+The bin-to-bin uncorrelated systematic error has the largest effect on the $\deltacp$ precision of the three.
+The 1~$\sigma$ precision as a function of true value of $\deltacp$ is shown in Figure \ref{fig:CP_precision_shape}.

-It can be seen from \figref{fig:CP_precision_shape} that the precision for $\deltacp$ value is expected to be less than \SI{9}{\degree} for all true values, when using a conservative assumption on the systematic uncertainty of \SI{5}{\%} on normalization and \SI{5}{\%} bin-to-bin uncorrelated.
+It can be seen from Figure \ref{fig:CP_precision_shape} that the precision for $\deltacp$ value is expected to be less than \SI{9}{\degree} for all true values when using a conservative assumption on the systematic uncertainty of 5\% for normalization and 5\% for bin-to-bin uncorrelated.
 The actual systematic uncertainties are expected to be smaller than that by the start of the project, further improving the precision.
-If the value of $\deltacp$ is roughly known, the precision can be improved even further by adjusting the time measurements will be taken in neutrino mode v.s. time in antineutrino mode, while keeping the total run-time constant.
+If the value of $\deltacp$ is roughly known, the precision can be improved even further by adjusting the time measurements will be taken in neutrino mode vs. time in antineutrino mode while keeping the total run-time constant.

-It is expected that by the time the \essnusb{} starts taking data, the existence of the CPV in the lepton sector will be either confirmed or excluded in the large part of parameter space by HyperK~\cite{Hyper-Kamiokande:2018ofw} and/or DUNE~\cite{DUNE:2020lwj, DUNE:2020ypp, DUNE:2020mra, DUNE:2020txw} experiments.
-In either case, \essnusb{} will be an important next-to-next generation experiment which will be able to precisely measure the amplitude of CPV or to conduct a more precise scan of the paramater space for searching for its existence.
+\textls[-15]{It is expected that by the time the \essnusb{} starts taking data, the existence of CPV in the lepton sector will be either confirmed or excluded in a large part of parameter space by the HyperK~\cite{Hyper-Kamiokande:2018ofw} and/or DUNE~\cite{DUNE:2020lwj, DUNE:2020ypp, DUNE:2020mra, DUNE:2020txw} experiments.
+In either case, \essnusb{} will be an important next-to-next generation experiment which will be able to precisely measure the amplitude of CPV or to conduct a more precise scan of the parameter space in search of its existence.}

 It should be noted that, apart from the CPV measurement, \essnusb{} will have an ability to discriminate between the normal and inverted neutrino mass hierarchy with a significance of more than 5~$\sigma$~\cite{ESSnuSB:2021azq}.